davebeyer/ptime-keeper/doc/design.md

       Finish Activity
   Finished (like taking a break, but marks activity as finished)
-    Timer showing countdown time to next work sprint Nice job, you were X pompodoros under/over today's budget!
+    Timer showing countdown time to next work sprint Nice job, you were X pomodoros under/over today's budget!
     Current activity expands (as if clicked) to pick next activity (if pick a "finished" activity, then reopen it as not yet finished)